How to Automate Fastio Workspace Provisioning with GitLab CI

 How does Intelligence Mode benefit CI/CD pipelines?

-Intelligence Mode automatically indexes files uploaded to a workspace, enabling built-in RAG capabilities.
-When a CI/CD pipeline uploads test failures or deployment logs, AI debugging agents can immediately query those logs using semantic search and provide instant, cited analysis back to the development team.
+Workspace intelligence automatically indexes files uploaded to a workspace, enabling Ripley, the built-in RAG agent.
+When a CI/CD pipeline uploads test failures or deployment logs, debugging agents can query those logs with semantic search and return cited analysis.

 Related Resources